Explore Jobs

 Mar.
 20, 2024

 Research Summary.
-After extensive research by the Zippia data science team, we identified these details of heavy equipment operator salary by state for the United States:
+After comprehensive analysis by the Zippia data science team, we present the updated details on heavy equipment operator salaries by state across the United States for 2026:

 You can read more on the specific methodology.